Articles

 Below are some helpful planning tips:

-• Be prepared for the meeting with the following items: sign-in sheets, delinquency reports, ledger cards, election ballots, quorum requirements for the meeting, financial statements, meeting agenda, and any handouts.
+- Be prepared for the meeting with the following items: sign-in sheets, delinquency reports, ledger cards, election ballots, quorum requirements, financial statements, meeting agenda, and any handouts.

 The following are items to complete after the Annual Meeting:

-• Work with the Community Manager to compile the list of Board members, including the newly elected members.
-Make sure that the terms that the new Board Members have filled are carefully tracked in communities that provide for staggered terms.
+- Work with the Community Manager to compile the list of Board members, including the newly elected members.
+Ensure that the new Board Members have filled the terms and are carefully tracked in communities that provide for staggered terms.

-• Schedule the first Board of Directors meeting post-election/Annual Meeting.
-This is typically the meeting at which the Board Members will determine officers of the association.
+- Schedule the first Board of Directors meeting post-election/Annual Meeting.
+This is typically the meeting at which the Board Members will determine the association’s officers.

 Do you still have more questions about the HOA Annual Board Meetings?
 Contact AAM today to discuss your HOA’s needs.